dwave-examples/qboost/README.md

 resulting ensemble classifier on the test set.

-The values of the number of samples, number of features, and number of informative featuers can be controlled using command line arguments, as described in the help:
+The values of the number of samples, number of features, and number of informative features can be controlled using command line arguments, as described in the help:

 ```bash